codenameKidsNextD00r/hello-world/README.md

 Hello humans, Bongani Mlumbi here.
 Former child.
 This is day one of the toughest three weeks of my life and I'm just sat here like: "Is that all you got?!"
 Just kidding!
-Wouldn't wanna provoke anybody, I just got here haha.
+Wouldn't want to provoke anybody, I just got here haha.